andres-jordan/ajplanet/README.md

 This will generate a `build` folder.
 Inside the folder, another folder will be created which starts with `lib.`, inside of which you will find the `ajplanet.so` file which is callable from Python.
+You can then issue:

+    `python setup.py install`

-You can then move that file to a folder with your code and import it directly by doing `import ajplanet`, and use the functions inside the module.
+or manually move that  file to a folder with your code and import it directly by doing `import ajplanet`, and use the functions inside the module.

 Modelling Radial Velocities with ajplanet
 -----------------------------------------